thoemmi/Solutionizer/readme.md

 - Settings
   - <strike>Persistence</strike>
   - UI
+  - Saving and restoring of window size/position
 - Separation of ViewModel for solution from the actual solution class
 - Installer
+- Removing of projects from the solution

 ### v.Next